Jeff Fuller (wide receiver)

-Jeffrey Alan Fuller, Jr. (born April 20, 1990) is a former American football wide receiver.
-He was most recently a member of the Toronto Argonauts of the Canadian Football League.
-He played college football at Texas A&M. He has also been a member of the Miami Dolphins and Seattle Seahawks in the NFL, and Calgary Stampeders and Saskatchewan Roughriders of the CFL.
-Fuller is currently CEO of a leading marketing firm, Fuller Marketing Corporation, out of Oklahoma City, OK.
+Jeffrey Alan Fuller Jr. (born April 20, 1990) is an American former professional football wide receiver in the Canadian Football League (CFL).
+He played college football for the Texas A&M Aggies.
+Fuller signed with the Miami Dolphins of the National Football League (NFL) as an undrafted free agent before played in the CFL for the Calgary Stampeders, Saskatchewan Roughriders and Toronto Argonauts.

-High school career
+Early life

 Fuller grew up playing basketball.
 He began playing football his freshman year of high school, and later earned a spot on the varsity team prior to his sophomore year.
 During his junior year, he caught 27 passes for 327 yards and three touchdowns.
 He recorded 37 receptions for 448 yards and five touchdowns as a senior.
 He received Second-team All-District 9-4A honors for both his junior and senior years.

 During his college recruitment period, Fuller initially committed to play for the Oklahoma Sooners.
 He wanted to play for Texas A&M, partly because his father played there, but did not commit to the school since then-head coach Dennis Franchione ran the option offense.
 While Fuller was still committed to the Sooners, A&M replaced Franchione with Mike Sherman.
 Fuller received a call from Sherman the day he got hired.
 Sherman, who runs a pro-style offense that utilizes true receivers, convinced Fuller to commit to the Aggies.
 When asked about his change of commitment, Fuller stated: "I felt bad switching, because I had made a commitment to [the Sooners].
 But I wanted to be somewhere where I knew I'd be happy for four years.
 I definitely feel I made the right decision."
 Once A&M signed all of its recruits, Fuller became the Aggies' highest-ranked commitment in its 2008 class per Rivals.com.

 Fuller graduated from high school a semester early to take part in A&M's spring practices.

 College career

 Fuller received All-Big 12 Honorable Mention honors in 2008 and 2009.
 He missed four games during the 2009 season due to a cracked fibula in his right leg.

 During the 2010 season, Fuller and Ryan Swope broke Rod Bernstine’s 24 year-old school single-season receptions record with 72.
 That same season, he broke the Aggies' all-time record for touchdown catches.
 The record was previously held by Bob Long, who caught 19 touchdowns during his career from 1966–68.
 Fuller also became the second Aggie in school history to reach 2,000 receiving yards.

-On November 1, 2010, Fuller stated that he is leaning toward returning for his senior season, instead of declaring for the 2011 NFL Draft.
+On November 1, 2010, Fuller stated that he is leaning toward returning for his senior season, instead of declaring for the 2011 NFL draft.
 He intends to graduate from A&M in the spring of 2012.

 He received first-team All-Big 12 Honors for the 2010 season.